ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

             }

             /**
-            * @dev Receive and check an omniverse transaction */ function _omniverseTransaction(OmniverseTransactionData memory _data) internal {
+            * @notice Receive and check an omniverse transaction */ function _omniverseTransaction(OmniverseTransactionData memory _data) internal {
                 // Check if the tx initiateSC is correct